mmuscelli/Android-Milestone-P1-Deliverables/README.md

 	<dd>A simple app designed to receive data through Bluetooth low energy.</dd>
 	<dt>Deliverable-2.1</dt>
 	<dd>A demonstration of UI fragments and the tab layout.
 The app has three tabs: two ImageView fragments and one RecyclerView list.</dd>
+	<dt>Deliverable-2.2</dt>
+	<dd>Example implementation of a local database.
+The app provides a class roster and the options to add or drop students from the list.</dd>
 </dl>